 Which one should you pick?

 Go with VenVen if your events are custom: different guest counts, drink mixes, venues, durations.
 Appointments treats a wedding the same as a haircut.
 VenVen treats it as a 150-guest event with 80% participation that needs a supply list, a quote, a contract, and a margin number.
-You keep Square for payments.
-We plug in.
+You can keep Square running for POS sales on the cart; VenVen handles the catering layer.

 Spot something off?
 We'd rather be right than flattering.
 Email support@venven.io with the fix.